Mission of the School of Interior Architecture

-The Interior Design Program facilitates learning that produces interior design professionals skilled as life-long learners.
+The School of Interior Architecture facilitates learning that produces interior design/architecture professionals skilled as life-long learners.
 An environment is created at the University of Tennessee where individuals can develop their ability to apply design thinking with integrity resulting in creative and purposeful interior environments.
 Intellectual curiosity and acquisition of technical knowledge that informs the design and research of interior environments are essential aspects of learning.
 Collaboration with programs in the College of Architecture and Design, disciplines at The University of Tennessee, and regional and world communities is a foundation activity giving relevance and meaning to the practice of design.
-The interior design faculty provides excellence in teaching, learning, scholarship, and service to the Program, University, region, and world communities.
+The Interior Architecture faculty provide excellence in teaching, learning, scholarship, and service to the program, university, region, and world communities.

 The educational experience is founded on practicing critical thinking skills in the context of creating interior environments, objects, and experiences.
 As unique learners, the students’ innovation, independent thinking, and creativity are nurtured.
 The ability to learn from trial and error, to take risk and accept and learn from failure are essential elements in the creative process.
 Collaboration at all levels with near disciplines, such as architecture and discrete disciplines as unique problems demand, is indispensable for discovering or creating the most potent design solutions.
 Research and the application of knowledge is integrated in the design process in a manner which informs the project solution.
 Students learn from whole to part by creating project proposals that solve real-world problems within the context of interior environments.
 A range of learning opportunities from theoretical investigations to hands-on design-build projects is encouraged to create a holistic educational experience.
 Educational and scholarly partnerships beyond the institution are highly valued and learning opportunities outside the physical classroom are essential.